BrightGuru/Genomes-to-Fields-G2F-Genotype-by-Environment-Prediction-Competition/README.md

 # Genomes to Fields (G2F)
-Genotype by Environment Prediction Competition
+Genotype by Environment Prediction Competition 2024

-Using an ensemble of classical and Machine learning methods in genomic prediction in multiple environment.
+Using an ensemble of classical and Machine learning methods in genomic prediction in multiple environments.